omoze3/PKI-Portfolio-OmozeIdehenre-/labs/week-06/submissions/03-san-mismatch/00-lab-03-san-mismatch.md

 5. Install the updated certificate on the server.
 6. Restart or reload the service to apply the new certificate.
 7. Validate the fix using OpenSSL and browser testing to confirm the hostname matches the certificate.

+Why a DNS CNAME Will NOT Fix This (Required Section)

+A DNS CNAME only changes where a request is routed—it does not change how the browser validates identity.

+For example:

+A user types: staff.metrogeneral.org
+DNS may point it to another server
+BUT the browser still checks the certificate against staff.metrogeneral.org

+If that hostname is not listed in the certificate’s SAN:

+TLS validation fails

+Key Point (Non-Technical Explanation)

+Think of DNS like forwarding mail to a new address—but the ID being checked still has your original name on it.

+The certificate is the browser’s source of truth for identity.
+The only real fix is issuing a certificate that includes the correct hostname.

 Prevention